Charl-AI/MNIST-in-every-framework/README.md

 ## Installation

-This project includes both a `requirements.txt` file, as well as a `Dockerfile` and `devcontainer.json`.
+This project includes a `requirements.txt` file, as well as a `Dockerfile` and `devcontainer.json`.
 This enables two methods for installation.

 ### Method 1: devcontainers (recommended for full reproduction of development environment)

-If you have Docker and VScode (with the remote development extension pack) installed, you can reproduce the entire development environment including OS, Python version, CUDA version, and dependencies by simply running `Remote containers: Clone Repository in Container Volume` from the command palette (alternatively, you could clone the repository and run `Remote Containers: Open folder in Container`).
+If you have Docker and VScode (with the remote development extension pack) installed, you can reproduce the entire development environment including OS, Python version, CUDA version, and dependencies by simply running `Remote containers: Clone Repository in Container Volume` from the command palette (alternatively, you could clone the repository normally and run `Remote Containers: Open folder in Container`).
 This is the easiest way to install the project.
-If you use Docker but don't like VScode, feel free to try building from the Dockerfile, although some small changes might be necessary.
+If you use Docker but don't like VScode, feel free to try building from the Dockerfile, although some tweaks will be necessary.

-**This method requires GPU drivers capable of CUDA 11.3 (check this by ensuring CUDA Version >= 11.3 when you run `nvidia-smi`)**
+*This method requires GPU drivers capable of CUDA 11.3 - you can check this by running `nvidia-smi` and ensuring CUDA Version >= 11.3*

 ### Method 2: python virtual environments (recommended if you do not have a CUDA >= 11.3 capable GPU or if you do not use Docker)

-Clone the repository, then create, activate, and install dependencies in a [Python virtual environment](https://docs.python.org/3/tutorial/venv.html) in the usual way. **Ensure you are using Python 3.8 - this is what the project is built on**.
+Clone the repository, then create, activate, and install dependencies in a [Python virtual environment](https://docs.python.org/3/tutorial/venv.html) in the usual way. *Ensure you are using Python 3.8 - this is what the project is built on*.

-Depending on your CUDA driver capabilities / CUDA toolkit version, you may have to replace the deep learning libraries with versions suited to your setup.
+Depending on your CUDA driver capabilities / CUDA toolkit version, you may have to reinstall the deep learning libraries with versions suited to your setup.
 Instructions can be found here for [PyTorch](https://pytorch.org/get-started/locally/), [JAX](https://github.com/google/jax#installation), and [TensorFlow](https://www.tensorflow.org/install/gpu).

 ## Data

 The data used in this project is downloadable through the Kaggle API.
-By default, all models expect the data to be located in ```data/```, but this can usually be changed if necessary.
+By default, all experiments expect the data to be located in ```data/```, but this can usually be changed if necessary.
 To download the data using the Kaggle API, first ensure you have your Kaggle API key stored in ```~/.kaggle/kaggle.json```, then run the included shell script, ensuring you are running it from the project root (i.e. the directory containing this README):

 ```bash
 bash ./download_data.sh